AmjadxDev/React-Js-Projects/README.md

 # React-Js-Projects
-In this repo i have created mutliple react.js projects
+In this repo i have created multiple react.js projects

+## Project 1 : Background Color Changer